 NBC won Friday evening overall in the Nielsen ratings, so the special may not have performed as well as ABC had hoped .
 The Star Wars franchise on television was off to a less than stellar start.

-A little over a year later Star Wars returned to the small screen, this time with a variety special called, appropriately enough, “The Star Wars Holiday Special.”
+A little over a year later Star Wars returned to the small screen, this time with a variety special called “The Star Wars Holiday Special.”
 The two-hour extravaganza reunited the original cast of Star Wars (although Darth Vadar was seen only through cut footage from the film) as well as a slew of guest stars including Jefferson Starship, Art Carney and Bea Arthur.

-The special aired Friday, November 17th, 1978 from 8-10PM opposite Diff’rent Strokes, The Rockford Files and the start of Hallmark Hall of Fame on NBC and The Love Boat and part two of Pearl (a miniseries about the attack on Pearl Harbor) on ABC.
+CBS aired the special on Friday, November 17th, 1978 from 8-10PM opposite Diff’rent Strokes, The Rockford Files, and the start of Hallmark Hall of Fame on NBC and The Love Boat, and part two of Pearl (a miniseries about the attack on Pearl Harbor) on ABC.
 It is, at times, difficult to watch — an all-singing, all-dancing variety extravaganza set within the Star Wars universe.